Actindo-AG/Documentation/BigCommerce/Integration/04_ManageProductData.md

    ![Files and images](../../Assets/Screenshots/Channels/Settings/Connections/BigCommerce/PIMImageAndFiles.png "[Files and images]")

-3. Click the image at the first position, if it is suitable for your *BigCommerce* store.
-Check additionally if the *Alt text* field is filled.
+3. Verify that the image at the first position is suitable for your *BigCommerce* store.
+If not, drag and drop the desired image to the first position.

+4. Verify that the *Alt text* field is filled for the image on first position.
 If you must change the existing entry, you have the following options:
     - You can change the entry.
 This might have impact on other connections you have in use.
     - If and want to keep the product data in this scope unchanged, copy your products to a specific *BigCommerce* scope. <!---Stimmt das, sollte man das so tun?-->

+5. If applicable, click the [SAVE] button to save your changes.

 ## Check variant sets